mrdimka/avc/README.md

 Task 1
 ======

-I have used a vagrant ubuntu 16.04 box with just base OS installed.
+I have used a ubuntu 16.04 VirtualBox with just base OS installed.
 All commands were executed as root instead of sudo execution.

 ## Install Docker